open-contracting/kingfisher-summarize/docs/logging.rst

 where ``NAME`` is one of:

-ocdskingfisher.views.cli
+ocdskingfisher.summarize.cli
-  An ``INFO``-level message whenever a CLI command is run, by a user or by `cron <https://en.wikipedia.org/wiki/Cron>`__. ocdskingfisher.views.add-view
+  An ``INFO``-level message whenever a CLI command is run, by a user or by `cron <https://en.wikipedia.org/wiki/Cron>`__. ocdskingfisher.summarize.add
-  An ``INFO``-level message from the add-view command. ocdskingfisher.views.delete-view
+  An ``INFO``-level message from the add command. ocdskingfisher.summarize.delete
-  An ``INFO``-level message from the delete-view command. ocdskingfisher.views.field-counts
+  An ``INFO``-level message from the delete command. ocdskingfisher.summarize.field-counts
-  An ``INFO``-level message from the field-counts routine. ocdskingfisher.views.install
+  An ``INFO``-level message from the field-counts routine. ocdskingfisher.summarize.install
-  An ``INFO``-level message from the install command. ocdskingfisher.views.refresh-views
+  An ``INFO``-level message from the install command. ocdskingfisher.summarize.summary-tables
-  An ``INFO``-level message from the refresh-views routine.
+  An ``INFO``-level message from the summary-tables routine.